KiranDeepGhosh/AES/README.md

 # AES
-AES for 128bits in c language
+AES for 128bits in c language.
 AES-NI for 128bits in c language